yv-was-taken/twinky/README.md

-# Blink: Crypto Trading API Modular CLI Suite
+# twinky: Crypto Trading API Modular CLI Suite

 ---

-blink is a discretionary CLI suite designed by weeb traders, for weeb traders.
+twinky is a discretionary CLI suite designed by crypto traders that hate GUIs, for crypto traders that hate GUIs.

 this is **not** designed to be competitive in terms of execution, but instead intended for discretionary use. if you want HFT speed execution, rewrite yourself in a lower level lang, or wait for the rust version 🐱

-blink is designed from a modular approach.
-Meaning, it enables anyone to build their systems on top, and is intended to be utilized as a tool that can handle otherwise tedious tasks of other automated trading systems such as env handling/exchange-specific api nuances, etc. blink was created to help unify authentication, execution and data parsing across exchange APIs.
+twinky is designed from a modular approach.
+Meaning, it enables anyone to build their systems on top, and is intended to be utilized as a tool that can handle otherwise tedious tasks of other automated trading systems such as env handling/exchange-specific api nuances, etc. twinky was created to help unify authentication, execution and data parsing across exchange APIs.

-it is recommended to run `blink` after install to setup config/env. this is requried for making any actions with blink, and blink will make you set up config/env before allowing any actions anyway.
+it is recommended to run `twinky` after install to setup config/env. this is requried for making any actions with twinky, and twinky will make you set up config/env before allowing any actions anyway.

-blink has two different modes...
+twinky has two different modes...
 -----------------------------
 ### interactive cli
 ```